TristanGomez44/sceneDetection/README.md

 In the processResults.py script there are functions to read those csv files and produces figures to visualise the predictions and also tables that summarise model performance under various metrics.
 I will now explain how to do that.

-### Visualise the results of an evaluated model with processResults.py
+### Visualise the scores given by a model on a specific dataset :

+This requires to have computed the scores before, with the method described just above.

 You can use the processResults.py script to visualise the predictions of a model.
 Let's say you want to visualise the predictions of the model we just talked about :